Kaiede/Bedrockifier/Wiki/HTTP-Server.md

 ## Unprivileged Tasks

-These tasks do not require a token to execute.
+These tasks do not require a token to execute, and provide read-only access to the service.

 ### Health Check
 - `/live`